-Summarize the plan for evaluating the effectiveness of the practice change.
-Identify metrics being measured [outcome, process, balancing, financial, countermeasures as appropriate], owners of data and how to access, plans for accessing PHI and de-identifying data, tools/instruments selected to collect data valid/reliable and permission to use (in appendix), methods for analyzing/interpreting data (e.g., statistical data control charts, Run Charts or Pareto Charts).
+Methods for analyzing/interpreting data (e.g., statistical data generally limited to count, percent, and percent change, control charts, Run Charts or Pareto Charts.
 When possible, data that are already being collected and tools/instruments and methods for analyzing/interpreting data by the organization should be used.